anuragranj/spynet/README.md

 ## References
 1. Our warping code is based on [qassemoquab/stnbhwd.](https://github.com/qassemoquab/stnbhwd)
+2. The images in `samples` are from Flying Chairs dataset:
-2. Dosovitskiy, Alexey, et al. "Flownet: Learning optical flow with convolutional networks."
+   Dosovitskiy, Alexey, et al. "Flownet: Learning optical flow with convolutional networks."
 2015 IEEE International Conference on Computer Vision (ICCV).
 IEEE, 2015.

 ## When using this code, please cite
 Anurag Ranjan and Michael Black, "Optical Flow Estimation using a Spatial Pyramid Network", arXiv preprint arXiv:1611.00850 cs.CV (2016).